abacusorg/zeldovich-PLT/README.md

 The random number seed.
 This variable determines the output phases.
 If `ZD_Version=1`, `ZD_NumBlock` also affects
 the output phases.
 This is not the case in version 2.

+In the past, a seed of 0 used the current time.
+This is no longer the case.

 `ZD_NumBlock`: *integer*
 This is the number of blocks to break the FFT